RoAnnC1/developer.concur.com/src/api-reference/base-uris.markdown

 ## Authentication Geolocation URIs

-Applying the above base URI locations, below are the endpoints a developer would use to access our [authentication API](/authentication/apidoc.html)
+Applying the above base URI locations, below are the endpoints a developer would use to access the [authentication API](/authentication/apidoc.html).

 |Environment|URI|Description|
 |---|---|---|